mehmethekim/get_it_done_app/README.md

 ### Phase 1: Setup and Basic Functionality

-- [ ] Set up the Flutter project structure and dependencies.
+- [X] Set up the Flutter project structure and dependencies.
 - [ ] Make a basic in-basket list with the ability to add, edit, and delete tasks.
 - [ ] Add support for task categories and labels.
+- [X] Implement Bloc Architecture for state management.
+- [X] Implement bottom navigation bar that can change screens

 ### Phase 2: Task Management and Organization